pixi-loopkit/docs/docs/intro.md

 ## Onwards to loops

-To summarize loopkit it's a tiny library (~50k unzipped), sitting on top of [Pixi.js](https://www.pixijs.com/), using [Chroma.js](https://gka.github.io/chroma.js/) and other helper libraries to create an environment where you can focus on creating.
-Keep reading to learn how to loop using normalized (0 to 1) values like a pro, how to switch loopkit between framecount mode and BPM (beats-per-minute) mode, how to attach sound, what's the best way to get high-resolution renders, and other nifty features.
+To summarize, loopkit is a tiny library (~50k unzipped), sitting on top of [Pixi.js](https://www.pixijs.com/), using [Chroma.js](https://gka.github.io/chroma.js/) and other helper libraries to create an environment where you can focus on creating.
+Keep reading to learn how to loop using normalized (0..1) values like a pro, how to switch loopkit between framecount mode and BPM (beats-per-minute) mode, how to attach sound, what's the best way to get high-resolution renders, and other nifty features.
 You might pick up a bit of maths as we move along as well!

 [Onwards to "Working with loops"](/loops)